NunoSempere/time-to-botec/README.md

 Without 1. and 2., the nim code takes 0m0.183s instead.
 But I don't think that these are unfair advantages: I liked trying out nim and therefore put in more love into the code, and this seems like it could be a recurring factor.

-For C, I enabled the `-Ofast` compilation flag.
+For the initial C code, I enabled the `-Ofast` compilation flag.
 Without it, it instead takes ~0.4 seconds.
 Initially, before I enabled the `-Ofast` flag, I was surprised that the Node and Squiggle code were comparable to the C code.
 Using [bun](https://bun.sh/) instead of node is actually a bit slower.

+For the optimized C code, see [that folder's README](./C-optimized/README.md).

 For the Python code, it's possible that the lack of speed is more a function of me not being as familiar with Python.
 It's also very possible that the code would run faster with [PyPy](https://doc.pypy.org).